 IFRS 16 - Leases

 In January 2016, the IASB issued IFRS 16, Leases, which requires, among other things, leases to recognize leases traditionally recorded as operating leases in the same manner as a financing lease.
-The required adoption date is January 1, 2019, with early adoption permitted.
+The required adoption date is January 1, 2019.